-Because congestive heart failure (CHF) and asbestos-related pulmonary conditions closely resemble each other in symptoms, the diagnosis is extremely challenging, sometimes doctors failing to make the connection to asbestos fibers.
+Because CHF and asbestos-related lung disease closely resemble each other in symptoms, the diagnosis is extremely challenging, and sometimes doctors fail to make the connection to asbestos exposure.
 Misdiagnosis can firmly obstruct your prognosis and also affect the financial compensation you can recover.

 Veterans who served in the military prior to regulatory actions taken in the 1970s that restricted the use of asbestos may have endured long-term exposure while performing their everyday duties on the job including shipbuilding, welding, removal of asbestos materials due to renovation, repairs, or demolition, and various other trades.
 Even though the health risks posed by breathing asbestos fibers are well-known, as exposure to asbestos becomes less frequent the symptoms may be misdiagnosed more often.

 If you suffered long-term exposure to asbestos, you may be at risk of developing asbestosis, a chronic respiratory disease caused when microscopic thread-like asbestos fibers are breathed into the lungs and accumulate with repeated exposure causing irritation and scarring of the tissue.
 If many fibers are inhaled over a long period of time, the cumulative scarring of alveoli inhibits their ability to exchange oxygen and carbon dioxide.
 The result is that oxygen exchange is diminished, your lung capacity diminishes, and you feel increasingly short of breath.
 Also, because the lungs become stiff, like a dried sponge, it takes a great deal of muscular effort to expand during inhalation.